 Junior Farmers (JFAO) welcomes anyone between the ages of 15 and 29 as of January 1.
 Members tend to be rural youth, but contrary to our name many of us are not farmers, and by the time we finish the program, we’re not all that junior!
 Members come from all walks of life, occupations and backgrounds.

-Members form clubs and participate in a variety of activities in their home communities and with other members from across the province.
+Members participate in a variety of activities in their home communities and across the province with other members.
 We compete in sports and cultural events, fundraise for charities, take road trips to community centres around the corner or hours from home for dances, travel abroad and host international delegates, and generally have fun doing all kinds of activities from East to West.

 At the club level, activity varies greatly.
-Most clubs meet once a month with any number of activities during the month between business meetings.
+Most clubs meet once a month and in between the monthly meetings there is any number of activities from socials, to community involvement, to event planning meetings.
 Provincially, events are held throughout the year and members are free to participate in as much or as little as they are willing and able to, within their own schedule.
 Like anything else in life, what members get out of the program is directly proportional to what they put in.
 So don’t be shy – get out to events and reap the benefits that membership offers!

 There are active JF clubs in most counties in Southern Ontario.
-Clubs meet in members’ homes, fair board offices, schools or community halls.
+Clubs meet in members’ homes, fair board offices, schools, or community halls.
 From there, activities take them into their community and across the province in a variety of ways.
-In addition to the many local and provincial events, the inter-provincial and international exchanges take Junior Farmers across Canada and around the world each year and bring guests into our members’ homes every summer.
+In addition to the many local and provincial events, the international exchanges take Junior Farmers around the world each year and bring guests into our members’ homes every summer.

 Members are guided by the motto “Building Communities.
 Building Leaders”, the mission “to build rural leaders through personal growth, travel, experiences, and community betterment,” and the vision “our vision is for rural youth to connect, build, and develop leaders for strong communities,” as they conduct positive social and educational activities which satisfy their personal needs and interests while directing service projects which meet the needs of their community.

-Programs and opportunities provided by JFAO and its affiliated clubs help to develop in members a sense of social and environmental responsibility, the ability to provide effective leadership, and an awareness of good citizenship within the community and world around them.
+Programs and opportunities provided by JFAO and its affiliated clubs help members to develop a sense of social and environmental responsibility, the ability to provide effective leadership, and an awareness of good citizenship within the community and world around them.